CiscoDevNet/CiscoSecurityAPIsStartNow/firewall/fmc/FMCAPI/README.md

  - Range Objects

-This workflow requires CSV File as an input - Sample CSV file is provided in this folder itself.
-Fill the CSV file with required input and run the "network-bulkpush.py"
+This workflow requires CSV File as an input - Sample CSV file (networkobjects.csv) is provided in this folder itself.
+Fill the CSV file with required input and run the "bulkpush_networkobjects.py"

 ### Port Objects Bulk Push